ricacostt/100-days-of-code/log.md

 Today I decided to spend an hour reviewing functions and loops in JS and cover some new topics from the FreeCodeCamp 'Basic Javascript' course.

 But I also went for a bike ride and lazed in the park.

+### Day 22: October 3, 2022

+**▶️Today's Progress**

+- Sign up for codeWars
+- Introduction of the Document Object Model **(DOM)** and working with it in the browser console.
+    - Learn about variables, selectors, nodeList, used functions & creating elements